auth0/docs/articles/tokens/guides/id-token/validate-id-token.md

   - oidc
   - id-tokens
 contentType:
-  - tutorial
+  - how-to
 useCase:
   - add-login
   - development
 ---
-# Validate an ID Token
+# Validate ID Tokens

 An [ID Token](/tokens/concepts/id-tokens), which contains user profile attributes, is consumed by an Application and typically used for user interface display.
-Auth0 issues all ID Tokens in <dfn data-key="json-web-token">[JSON Web Token (JWT)](/jwt)</dfn> format.
+Auth0 issues all ID Tokens in <dfn data-key="json-web-token">[JSON Web Token (JWT)](/tokens/concepts/jwt)</dfn> format.

 To validate an ID Token, you will need to:

-1. Perform standard JWT validation
+1. Perform standard JWT validation.
-2. Check additional standard claims
+2. Check additional standard claims.

 If any of these checks fail, the token is considered invalid, and the request must be rejected.